 The EDI 856, along with other EDI documents, were created out of a need to enable just-in-time inventory ordering for a number of industries.
 In many sectors, especially retail, the EDI 856 is a critical aspect of doing business with large customers.
 Larger retailers rely on information sent via the EDI 856 to manage inventory levels and plan deliveries to coincide with on-time availability of key products when and where needed.
-In this regard, the EDI 856, provides key pieces of information - when a specific set of products is about to be shipped, where it's going to be shipped and all other critical information about the shipment are all included in the EDI 856 ahead of the actual physical shipment.
+In this regard, the EDI 856 provides key pieces of information, including: when a specific set of products is about to be shipped, where it's going to be shipped to and all other critical information about the shipment.

 The first step after the EDI 856 is created, is to transmit the document to the trading partner that will be receiving the shipment.
 The EDI 856 can be generated through a specialized piece of software, known as an EDI Translator.

-For local translator software customers, once the ASN is created it is then sent to the recipient through some form of electronic communications.
-In sending an EDI 856 the issuer has a number of options but two are by far the most prevalent - using a Value Added Network (VAN) or through some form of direct link.
-Customer on our EDI Cloud service have their ASN transmission included with the service.
+For local translator software customers, once the ASN is created, it is then sent to the recipient through some form of electronic communications.
+In sending an EDI 856, the issuer has a number of options but two are by far the most prevalent - using a Value Added Network (VAN) or through a direct link.
+Clients using an EDI cloud service have their ASN transmission included with the program.

-The second option growing in popularity is to send the EDI 856 directly to the recipient using the Internet as the communication means.
+The second popular option is to send the EDI 856 directly to the recipient using the Internet as the communication channel.
 This second option is typically done through software that can send the EDI 856 using a method known as AS2 Communication.
 When using AS2 to send the EDI 856, the document is encrypted at the source and is sent using secured Internet-based communication to the recipient, which must then have software capable of decrypting the EDI 856.